Removing mold from your carpet can be a tough task. Let us simplify it for you.

 Mold spores will exist in your home air in some capacity.
 They’re everywhere and not really harmful at low levels.
 The key to successfully "managing" mold spores is keeping it from collecting in large numbers.
 (That's when you actually get a mold problem.)
 To do this, one must deprive the spores of moisture, cellulose, and time.

 When left untreated, mold can impact your health in several ways.
-It releases allergens and can even release toxic substances, called Mycotoxins.
+According to the EPA, it releases allergens and can even release toxic substances, called Mycotoxins.
 If touched or inhaled, it can result in throat, skin, and eye irritation, as well as coughing and a stuffy nose.
 In more severe cases, when coupled with a weakened immune system, mold inhalation can even cause respiratory infections or bronchitis, as well as exacerbate symptoms in asthma sufferers.

 Carpet is the perfect environment to trap and hide mold.
 This is especially true in especially wet areas such as your bathroom or basement.
 The thick, woven material, along with the carpet's backing, can easily absorb and retain moisture for an excessive amount of time.
 Carpet offers a complex structure comprised of many cellulose-based products.
 Wet carpet is mold’s dreamworld, so if it becomes moist, it creates that perfect environment needed for mold growth.
 Mold spores landing on the carpet use the moisture and cellulose to begin their germination process and are well on their path to becoming mold.
 Leaks, flooding, or even carpet that was cleaned but not thoroughly dried can result in mold growth.